When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 Molly Fish Types and Appearances

-Molly fish comes in varieties and they share some of their characteristics with Common Molly (Poecilia sphenops).
-Still, they differ in color, size, and shapes.
+Mollyfish come in varieties.
+While they share some characteristics with Common Molly (Poecilia sphenops), they differ in color, size, and shape.

-The common Molly can be easily recognized through its flat body with a wide abdomen area.
-Some dorsal fins are like causal fins in the shape of the fan while others flatter against the body.
+The common Molly can be easily recognized by its flat body with a wide abdomen area.
+Some dorsal fins are like causal fins in the shape of a fan, while others flatter against the body.

 As we discussed earlier, there are different types of Mollies.
 The following are the most commonly found and famous Molly –